 Zip Lines and Adventure Ropes Courses for Kids in and Around NJ

 Gear up for an outdoor adventure at one of New Jersey's treetop obstacle courses, or buckle up for a soaring ride on a zip line.
-Swaying bridges, wobbly balance logs, cargo nets, high wires, and rope ladders are among the features at some sky-high ropes courses, along with tree climbers and platforms built right into tree trunks.
+Swaying bridges, wobbly balance logs, cargo nets, high wires, and rope ladders are among the features at these sky-high ropes courses, along with tree climbers and platforms built right into tree trunks.
 Many treetop courses are best for older kids and teens, but some also offer tykes courses closer to the ground.